AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-performance-report/filter-a-program-report-by-program.md

    >[!TIP]
    >
-   >If you select a folder, your report will include everything that folder contains at the time the report runs.&nbsp;
+   >If you select a folder, your report will include everything that folder contains at the time the report runs.

 1. That's all!
 Click the **Report** tab to see *just* the selected programs in your report.